mabj/tripping/amsterdam/README.md

 De Pijp and Albert Cuyp Market -> Museum Plein -> Vondelpark -> Leindsplein -> Joordan -> Spui -> Dam Square -> Central Station
 </pre>

-When arriving in the Central Station, if it is still early (before 1 PM), you can go and visit NDSN, if is the end of the afternoon, before sunseting, a good idea is to do the boat trip through the canals.
-You will the city from a different perspective.
+When arriving in the Central Station, if it is still early (before 1 PM): go visit **NDSM**;
+If it is end of the afternoon (before sunseting): do the boat trip through the canals;
+If it is evening already: grab a beer at beer temple and do a walk through the Red Light District;

 ### Loop 2 - Amsterdam Oost -> IJBurg

+From the Central Station you can take the tram number `#26` and go to one of the newest areas in Amsterdam: IJBurg.
+They a literally pumping sand from the bottom of the ocean and expanding the city from scratch.
+It is a interesting residential area to visit.

 ### Loop 3 - Amsterdam Oost -> Muiden (Bike)